raspberrypi/documentation/configuration/warning-icons.md

 # Firmware warning icons

-Under certain circcumstances, the Raspberry Pi firmware will display a warning icon on the display, to indicate an issue.
+Under certain circumstances, the Raspberry Pi firmware will display a warning icon on the display, to indicate an issue.

 There are currently three icons that can be displayed.